-- Explain that in the United States, nearly half (46 percent) of adults have high blood pressure. - Explain that more than 90% of individuals age 55 years or older who never had high blood pressure, will develop it if efforts to prevent it are not made. - Explain what blood pressure is and the risk factors for high blood pressure.
+- Explain that in the United States, nearly half (46 percent) of adults have high blood pressure. - Explain what blood pressure is and the risk factors for high blood pressure.
 (See coach resource: An Introduction to High Blood Pressure, page 1.)

 - Describe that high blood pressure is sometimes referred to as the "silent killer" because it often has no warning signs and symptoms, and people do not know they have it.
-(See coach resource: An Introduction to High Blood Pressure-What Are the Signs or Symptoms of High Blood Pressure?, page 1.) - Provide time for the group to discuss this learning objective.
+(See coach resource: An Introduction to High Blood Pressure-What Are the Signs or Symptoms of High Blood Pressure?, page 1.) - Provide time for participants to discuss this learning objective.

 - Talk about the effects of high blood pressure on various organs.
-(See coach resource: An Introduction to High Blood Pressure- What Are the Effects of High Blood Pressure?, page 2.) - Share the handout: Consequences of High Blood Pressure. - Provide time for the group to discuss this learning objective.
+(See coach resource: An Introduction to High Blood Pressure- What Are the Effects of High Blood Pressure?, page 2.) - Share the handout: Consequences of High Blood Pressure. - Provide time for participants to discuss this learning objective.

-- Explain what blood pressure numbers mean, describe the categories of blood pressure and encourage participants to know their numbers.
-(See coach resource: An Introduction to High Blood Pressure- What Do the Blood Pressure Numbers Mean?, page 3.) - Share the participant handout: Don't Let Your Blood Pressure Erupt. - Provide time for the group to discuss this learning objective.
+- Explain what blood pressure numbers mean, describe the categories of blood pressure and encourage participants to know their numbers and their goal/target blood pressure reading.
+(See coach resource: An Introduction to High Blood Pressure-What Do the Blood Pressure Numbers Mean?, page 3.) - Share the participant handout: Don't Let Your Blood Pressure Erupt. - Provide time for participants to discuss this learning objective.